InioX/matugen-themes/README.md

 ### Qt-Method-2

+Note: the output path needs to be `~/.local/share/color-schemes/` in order for qt*ct to be able to find the color sheme

 ```toml
 [templates.color-scheme]
 input_path = '~/.config/matugen/templates/Matugen.colors'
 output_path = '~/.local/share/color-schemes/Matugen.colors'
 ```
-Then, add these lines to tot top of `~/.config/qt5ct/qt5ct.conf` and change to 6 for qt6ct
+Then, add these four lines to the top of `~/.config/qt5ct/qt5ct.conf` and do the same for qt6

 ```
 color_scheme_path=~/.local/share/color-schemes/Matugen.colors